What is Amazon FBA?

 Step 5: Amazon pays you upon shipment

-Amazon add the amount of the sale, less their fees into your seller account balance.
+Amazon adds the amount of the sale, less their fees into your seller account balance.
 You can withdraw this money or have it auto deposited at regular intervals into your bank account.

 So what are the next steps?

-- Join our growing community of over 4,400 like minded Amazon sellers by clicking the logo below:
+- Join our growing community of over 4,900 Amazon sellers by clicking the logo below:

 3. Subscribe to my YouTube channel for regular video updates and special offers.
 CLICK HERE